 Global consumption view with Tags

-Global Dashboards are available for users of Enterprise Dashboard Large or Extra Large.
+Global Dashboards are available for users of Enterprise Dashboard Large.

-The dashboard “Global consumption view with tags” is built up in the same way as the dashboard “Tenant consumption view with tags”.
+The dashboard “Global consumption view with tags” is built up in the same way as the dashboard “Consumption view with tags”.
 Similar to the other global dashboard before, you can select single, multiple, or all tenants here as well.
-The spendings for the tagged infrastructure of the selected tenants will be shown.
+The spending for the tagged infrastructure of the selected tenants will be shown.

-For example, this allows you to observe the spendings of Cloud Container Engine, already mentioned in Chapter 3.2.4, but across all your tenants, see screenshot below:
+For example, this allows you to observe the spending of Cloud Container Engine, already mentioned in Chapter 3.2.4, but across all your tenants, see screenshot below: